e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### The authoring contract: four functions, one optional, one trait

-**The authoring contract: four functions, one optional, one trait.** A device is a plain user type; the framework asks for
+**The authoring contract: four functions, one optional, one trait.** A device is a user type subtyping the framework's neutral root, `MyDevice <: AbstractDevice` — one mandatory word that costs nothing (the periphery has no competing hierarchy to inherit from) and buys `attach!`'s dispatch gate below; the framework asks for

 ```julia
 init!(dev)          # per-run resource acquisition — calling task, before spawn (§10.4)